xapian/xapian/xapian-applications/omega/docs/newformat.rst

 Using a library:
 ================

 For safety reasons, it is not allowed to directly add libraries to omega source code.
 It is possible that some libraries contain bugs that affect the correct operation of the program.
-Because of that, omega isolates external libraries in subprocess using modules ``worker`` and ``assistant``.
+Because of that, omega isolates external libraries in subprocesses using modules ``worker`` and ``assistant``.
 These modules will take care of the safety measures and use handlers to get access to the libraries.

 1. To begin with, we need a library to extract information from the desired format.
 If many options are available, try to choose a library with an active community, that supports UTF-8 encoding and has a licence compatible with MIT/X license and GNU GPL version 2 and later.
 If UTF-8 output is not supported, you can convert the encoding using ``convert_to_utf8`` (replacing "ISO-8859-1" with the character set which is produced)
    ::